forever208/Hand-Object-Interaction-detection/README.md

 ## 【6】Benchmarking (AP@50)

+Considering the time consumption, we only use 3 image senarios (boardgame, diy, drink) for the benchmark.

+The benchmark is trained with 19695 images and tested with 1666 images.

 ### Comparison of backbones

+learning_rate = 0.001, lr_decay = 0.1, lr_decay_step = 3, train 10 epoches

 | Backbone  | Hand  | Target | Hand + Contact State | Hand + Target | Hand + Target + Contact State | Model link     |
 |-----------|-------|--------|----------------------|---------------|-------------------------------|----------------|